 - You can apply to transfer to a new course at La Trobe.
 If you transfer to a new course, the low completion rate in your previous course will not transfer to the new course and you will be able to access Commonwealth support.
 We will need to assess whether this new course is academically right for you.
 Please note, should you choose to apply for a course transfer, you will not be guaranteed an offer of a place.
 Entry into all La Trobe courses is based on competitive selection and there may be limited places available.

-- You can apply to have failed subjects excluded if you have special circumstances (e.g. illness etc).
+- You can apply to have failed subjects excluded if you have special circumstances (e.g. illness etc) by applying for a Remission of Debt for the impacted subjects.
 Please note that you will need to apply and provide evidence of the special circumstances that prevented you from passing those subjects.
-Further information regarding this application process will be provided in the coming weeks.

 What are La Trobe’s responsibilities?